 5 Registered Education Savings Plan Tips for Parents

-You may know the basics of Registered Education Savings Plan, a tax-deferred savings plan that helps parents save for a child’s post-secondary education, but there are several ways to to apply by Heritage Education Funds and check their full benefits that many parents don’t know Here are some great tips on how to get the most out of your RESP earnings.
+You may know the basics of Registered Education Savings Plan, a tax-deferred savings plan that helps parents save for a child’s post-secondary education, but there are several ways to to apply and check their full benefits that many parents don’t know Here are some great tips on how to get the most out of your RESP earnings.